 aStabilization was defined as all of the following: (1) outpatient status; (2) PANSS total score ≤70; (3) a PANSS score of ≤4 on conceptual disorganization, suspiciousness, hallucinatory behavior, and unusual thought content; (4) CGI-severity ≤4; (5) no current suicidal behavior; (6) no violent or aggressive behavior resulting in injury or property damage.6

-CGI, Clinical Global Impressions.
+CGI, Clinical Global Impression.

 Important Warning and Precaution for Cerebrovascular Adverse Events, Including Stroke